getrod/MlsSoccerScraper/README.md

 pip install lxml
 pip install requests

-Run python mls.py 1 to query the list of players who's birthdays are in January.
+Run the following command to query the list of players who's birthdays are in January:
+python mls.py 1
 The command will store the data in a text file called January_MLS.txt